 It’s important to note that hacking another person’s device without their express permission is a criminal offence.
 The Electronics Communications Privacy Act (ECPA) strictly prohibits a wide range of electronics eavesdropping or snooping via technology.
 This applies to spouses and ex-spouses alike.

-Change your computer
+Protect your computer against spying

 This may seem like a drastic move but if you suspect that your partner is spying on your web activities on your laptop, they may have installed a spyware which mirrors all your activities on the device.
 It’s worth pointing out once again that without their permission, hacking into a spouse’s computer is outrightly illegal and a breach of the Electronics Communications Privacy Act.
 This unfortunately does not mean your spouse may not try.
+Spouses often believe their familiarity with a technology will hide their snooping.

 Possible solutions to this include formatting (erasing) the entire laptop to restore it to factory condition and also installing a reputable anti-virus application to flush out any spyware or keylogger on your computer.